XorcodeYt/XorcodeYt/README.md

 # Hey, I'm Xorcode 👋

-I'm a young developer passionate about tech, Linux systems, and automation.
+I'm a young developer passionate about tech, Linux systems, and more.
 I mainly code in **Python**, **C++**, **C#**, and **JavaScript**.
 Always curious and learning by building real-world projects.